-The defined benefit (DB) Structures only apply to former members of the DB sections of the Social Housing Pension Scheme (SHPS) who had their SHPS benefits transferred to the Scheme on 31 January 2021.
+The defined benefit (DB) Structures only apply to former members of the DB sections of the Social Housing Pension Scheme (SHPS) who had their SHPS benefits transferred to the Scheme.

 Your benefits in the SHPS defined contribution (DC) structure were transferred to the Flexible Retirement Plan (FRP), also provided by TPT Retirement Solutions.